-During red teaming operation, Lateral movement or know as an east-west movement refers to the technique to move deeper into a network.
+During red teaming operation, Lateral movement or known as an east-west movement refers to the technique to move deeper into a network.
 Such an attack allows a threat actor to avoid detection and retain persistent access.
-This newly published research explains how to take advantage of windows services, it details how to mimic windows services display names to deploy malicious beacon or even Meterpreter session.
+This newly published research explains how to take advantage of windows services, it details how to mimic windows services display names to deploy malicious beacons or even Meterpreter sessions.

 Windows API Analysis

 Before we start explaining deeply how I was able to achieve that, let’s have a look into the current windows CreateserviceA function.

 SC_HANDLE CreateServiceA( SC_HANDLE hSCManager, LPCSTR lpServiceName, LPCSTR lpDisplayName, DWORD dwDesiredAccess, DWORD dwServiceType, DWORD dwStartType, DWORD dwErrorControl, LPCSTR lpBinaryPathName, LPCSTR lpLoadOrderGroup, LPDWORD lpdwTagId, LPCSTR lpDependencies, LPCSTR lpServiceStartName, LPCSTR lpPassword );

 we can notice that lpserviceName has enough character space to place a payload but MSDN mentioned that service name comparisons are always case insensitive Forward-slash (/) and backslash () are not valid services name characters.
 While API parameter lpdisplayname allows 256 character string length and there is no bad character filtration.
 So that means we can at least insert some base64 formatted strings into parameter values.

 by using a tool such as a process hacker we can test if we were able to create a service and fill lpdisplayname with base64 value.

 as you see in the previous screenshots it is possible to add base64 value into Displayname.